GuyUnger/FlipNode/README.md

 - 🚀 Fast and easy drawing right inside your scene
 - ✍️ Frame by frame animation
 - 🧪 Great for prototyping
-- ⚽ Draw physics objects, e.g. quick level design
+- ⚽ Draw physics objects, for e.g. quick level design

 ## To-do
 ### 📝 Not yet implemented/planned features: